yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

 If an error occurs while working with the proxied server it is possible to use a stale cached response.
-This directives determines in which cases it is permitted.
+This directive determines in which cases it is permitted.
 The directive’s parameters match the response status code.

 Additionally, the updating parameter permits to use a stale cached response if it is currently being updated.
 This allows to minimize the number of accesses to proxied servers when updating cached data.